Barbara is an homage to the power of the wild, with flowing lines and a wealth of organic materials that create an 88.5 metre floating resort

 “Sea urchin dots” frame some of the artwork and mirrors (endemic to tropical waters, the urchins have thick spines that form an interesting pattern when they are cross cut).
 Inlays of duck eggshells adorn the front of recliner seats inside the yacht’s cinema.
 Water buffalo horn decorates bulkheads, cabinet fronts and heavy doors designed to eliminate noise transfer.
 Water buffalo are important to rice farmers in Asia until they are no longer able to work, at which point they usually end up on dinner plates.
 Their deeply ridged horns can be as long as 1.5 metres.

 Barbara also carries live creatures.
 Living Color Aquariums in Deerfield Beach, Florida, created the fish tank that separates the formal dining area from the saloon.
 The fish seem quite at peace in their properly maintained and enclosed environment.
-Captain Roche says that they have had good luck with their finned guests, barring a few early on.

 “We haven’t lost any in quite a while now.
 One of the Nemos, the clownfish, went missing one day, and we were wondering, ‘where has he gone?
 Has he been eaten?’
 He actually wound up down in the tank in the engine room [via the water filter] where they found him swimming.
 They fished him out and plopped him back in,” the captain says.